Skip to main content Skip to secondary navigation

 The recent explosion in rich data sources and powerful technologies for analyzing them is radically reshaping development research and strategies for building sustainable economies around the world.
 For example, satellite imagery combined with call data records can track disease outbreaks in even the remotest villages.
 Social media data are advancing what is known about the genesis of political protests and government responses to them.

-The Data for Development (DDI) initiative at the King Center, home to some of the world’s leading development researchers, is uniquely positioned to explore the relevance of these often low-cost, unconventional data streams and to help academics, policymakers, and business leaders craft solutions with real-world impacts on global poverty.
+The Data for Development (DDI) initiative at the King Center, home to some of the world’s leading development researchers, was uniquely positioned to explore the relevance of these often low-cost, unconventional data streams and to help academics, policymakers, and business leaders craft solutions with real-world impacts on global poverty.

-Four Pillars:
+Four Pillars

-Affiliated Faculty:
+Affiliated Faculty

 For more information about the Data for Development initiative, please contact King Center Executive Director Jessica Leino at jleino@stanford.edu.